braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/user_profiles/duplicate_users.md

 ![The individual merge page for a duplicate profile.]()

 {% alert warning %}
-Merged user profiles cannot be recovered after merging.
+Duplicate user profiles cannot be recovered after merging.
 {% endalert %}

 ## Bulk merging

 When you bulk merge duplicate users, Braze finds profiles with matching identifiers (such as an email address) and merges all their data into the most recently updated profile.
-This profile is used as the new primary profile and the other profiles are deleted.
+This will be used as their new primary profile.
+Now when that user logs in using a previously-merged profile, Braze will update their primary profile instead.

 ### Step 1: Go to Manage Audience